 3. Ahrefs: Visually Appealing and Easily Navigated Blog Layout

-Ahrefs is one of the top blogging tools that I can recommend to bloggers—and I use for all of my keyword research, competitor analysis, monitoring backlinks and for quick on-page SEO feedback.
+Ahrefs is one of the top blogging tools that I can recommend to bloggers—and I use for all of my more in-depth keyword research (beyond my own free keyword research tool), competitor analysis, monitoring backlinks and for quick on-page SEO feedback.

 In addition to their premium features, Ahrefs also has a very robust (free) library of blog content that provides helpful insights into SEO and digital marketing.
 We’ve already covered blog layout design points like minimalism and utilization of white space, so I’ll shift my focus a little with what makes the Ahrefs blog layout so appealing to me.